pond/dnd/party_ripa/journals/campaign_7/act_1/part_25.md

 * "Okuzor - eyes"
 * A few other body parts and names, some guesses
 * "Me?"
 (Arrows point to possible organs including pancreas)
-* "Semru Thal - nerves"
+* "Xemru Thal - nerves"
 * Heart and kidneys mentioned

 It ends with, "Must be nearby.
 How many of us are there in here?"